Peter J. Kane

 Ellen Crane

-Ellen was born on 12 June 1902, at Carbondale, Lackawanna County, Pennsylvania 18407.1 She was the daughter of Bernard Crane and Ellen Casey.
-She was baptized on 15 June 1902, at at St. Rose of Lima Church, at Carbondale, Lackawanna County, Pennsylvania 18407, in the Roman Catholic faith.1 Ellen died in 1902 at Carbondale, Lackawanna County, Pennsylvania 18407, at age at an unknown age .
+Ellen was born on 12 June 1902, at Carbondale, Lackawanna County, Pennsylvania 18407.1 She was baptized on 15 June 1902, at at St. Rose of Lima Church, at Carbondale, Lackawanna County, Pennsylvania 18407, in the Roman Catholic faith.1 Ellen died in 1902 at Carbondale, Lackawanna County, Pennsylvania 18407, at age at an unknown age .
 She died a few days after being born..

 Citations